 Want to learn how to start investing with just a little money?
 You’re in the right place — and more importantly, at the right time.

-Thanks to fractional shares, free stock trades and an abundance of digital investing apps, there’s never been a more accessible time to invest small amounts of money.
+Thanks to fractional shares, free stock trades and an abundance of digital investing apps, there’s never been a better time to invest small amounts of money.

 In this article, I’ll provide some investing tips for beginners including money expert Clark Howard’s advice on saving before you invest, which investment company to choose and some ideas on how to invest your money.